Course Content

 - 60 minutes = Workshop: Resistance & Assistance training

-- Examine, understand and appreciate the importance of skill and ball work in the fitness program
+- Examine, understand and appreciate the importance of weight lifting and circuit training in strengt development/li>

 - Explain and teach the principles of power development